You have no items in your shopping cart.

 Finally, think about the future.
 If you're a beginner guitarist looking at their first Electric Guitar purchase, consider a guitar that will grow with you as your skills progress.
 That sometimes means spending a bit more up front, but saving money in the long run by not needing to upgrade once you outgrow a lower-cost Instrument.

 Above all else, the perfect guitar for you is the one you love and are excited to play.
 At the end of it, if the guitar inspires you to make music and create art, that's the perfect guitar for you.
-There is no one-size-fits-all answer to buying an Electric Guitar, but we hope this is a good introduction to what you should look for.
+There is no one-size-fits-all answer to buying an Electric Guitar, but we hope this is a good electric guitar guide introduction to what you should look for.